 Since 2009 Pieter Ampe is artist in residence at CAMPO.
-Apart from creating new work, he also takes the time for research and collaboration with other artists.
-In CAMPO he created, together with Guilherme Garrido, the duet Still Standing You (2010), the successor of their piece Still Difficult Duet.
-Still Standing You was selected for Circuit X of the Belgian Theaterfestival 2012.
-In November 2011, Pieter Ampe had the première of Jake and Pete’s Big Reconciliation Attempt For The Disputes From The Past, which he created together with his brother Jakob Ampe and mentor Alain Platel.
-This piece, as well as Still Standing You, is still touring all around the world.
-In May 2012, Pieter Ampe presented a coming community during the Kunstenfestivaldesarts in Brussels, another CAMPO-production that he made with Gui Garrido, Hermann Heisig and Nuno Lucas.
+There he created, together with Guilherme Garrido, the duet Still Standing You (2010), which was selected for Circuit X of the Belgian Theaterfestival 2012.
+In 2011, Pieter Ampe premiered with Jake and Pete’s Big Reconciliation Attempt For The Disputes From The Past, which he created together with his brother Jakob and mentor Alain Platel.
+In 2012, he presented a coming community during the Kunstenfestivaldesarts in Brussels, another CAMPO-production that he made with Guilherme Garrido, Hermann Heisig and Nuno Lucas.

 In 2014, Pieter presented his first solo So you can feel.
 In 2015, Pieter created a duet together with Benjamin Verdonck: WE DON’T SPEAK TO BE UNDERSTOOD.
 In 2016 he worked with six tall dancers on It’s In The Small Things (KVS).
 With the Norwegian dance company Carte Blanche he created in 2018 the performance Get Lost.
 In 2019 Pieter Ampe will be working on What shall we sing about for an Icelandic company.